Quantum-Accelerators/quacc/docs/src/user/covalent.md

 ## Pre-Requisites

 Make sure you completed the ["Covalent Setup"](../install/covalent.md) section of the documentation.
-If you haven't done so already, run `covalent start` prior to starting these examples to start the Covalent server and UI.

 Additionally, you should learn about the main [Covalent Concepts](https://docs.covalent.xyz/docs/user-documentation/concepts/concepts-index), namely the [`Electron`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#electron) and [`Lattice`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#lattice) objects, which describe individual compute tasks and workflows, respectively.

 In Covalent, the `@ct.lattice` decorator indicates that the function is a workflow, and the `@ct.electron` decorator indicates that the function is a job (i.e. an individual compute task).
 If you plan to use a job scheduling system like Slurm, you can think of each `Electron` as an individual Slurm job.